EnumaCaliber/BRIDGE/README.md

 #### A. Reference-based regrowth (SSIM + reference masks)
 - Implemented in `regrowth_iterative.py` for iterative regrowth and `regrowth_oneshot.py` for oneshot regrowth
-- There is some different in iterative and oneshot
+- There is some different in iterative and one-shot
-- # TODO

 Core ideas: